Continuous-variable spatio-spectral quantum networks in nonlinear photonic lattices: Introduction

 As the world becomes increasingly interconnected through technology, there is a growing need to enhance the capacity of communication channels.
-To support emerging technologies such as artificial intelligence, internet of things, and cloud computing, communication networks must be capable of handling greater data volumes.
+To support emerging technologies such as artificial intelligence, internet of things, and cloud computing, communication networks must \DB{handle} greater data volumes.
 In optical networks, when a channel reaches its capacity limit, multiplexing different degrees of freedom (DOF) becomes essential.
 Recent advancements in space-division multiplexing, combined with existing wavelength-division multiplexing, have enabled transmission rates exceeding few petabytes per second through a single optical fiber \cite{Puttnam2021}.

 Similarly, the future of quantum networks, which underpin emerging technologies like the quantum internet, distributed quantum sensing, and distributed quantum computing, faces a similar challenge \cite{Wehner2018, Zhang2021, Barral2024}.
 As the number of nodes in a quantum network or the complexity of quantum algorithms increases, so does the demand for more physical resources to process and transmit quantum information.
-Multiplexing quantum DOF offers a practical solution to this challenge.
-In the optical domain, quantum information can be encoded in space, frequency, time, polarization, and angular momentum.
-Recent advancements in multiplexing these quantum DOF have shown remarkable progress, demonstrating that quantum networks, like their classical counterparts, can scale more efficiently and handle growing demands \cite{Wright2022}.
+Multiplexing DOF offers a practical solution to this challenge.
+In the optical domain, quantum information is encoded in space, path, frequency, time, polarization, and angular momentum, among others. \DB{Recent advances in multiplexing these DOF have shown remarkable progress in the quantum domain, demonstrating that quantum networks can scale more efficiently and handle growing demands like their classical counterparts \cite{Wright2022}.}

 The transition from laboratory experiments to real-world applications is another critical aspect of quantum technologies.
 Small-footprint photonic circuits offer a promising solution, enabling the integration of various quantum operations—such as generation, processing, distribution, and measurement of quantum information—into a single, compact device \cite{Pelucchi2021, Moody2022}.
 These integrated optics solutions not only reduce the size but also improve stability, reliability, and scalability, making them ideal for building large, functional quantum networks \cite{Labonte2024, PsiQ2024, Aghaee2025}.